Is RJM Acquisitions Hurting Your Credit Score?

 For example, if a file belonging to someone else gets tied to you, it means the information they sell to a third-party partner will also be inaccurate.
 What if a bank mailed someone an offer that was tied to your social security number?
 This is an open invitation for someone else to steal your identity.

-RJM Acquisitions, like many debt collectors, uses the tactic of frequently calling consumers unpaid debt on the telephone.
+RJM Acquisitions uses the tactic of frequently calling consumers unpaid debt on the telephone.
 If they call during hours that are deemed by law to be considered a nuisance, you may have recourse under the debt collection laws to seek damages.

 If you have already paid the debt to the original creditor or the collection debt isn’t yours and you tell them, calls still may not stop until you get informed about your credit rights under the law.